 An underestimating time heuristic should be smaller than the (optimal trajectory) flight time from any given vertex v to the destination vertex d.
-A simple time heuristic is therefore the Euclidean distance from our current position to the destination, divided by the speed.
+A simple time heuristic is therefore the Euclidian distance from our current position to the destination, divided by the speed.
 The accuracy of this estimate depends of course on the deviation of the optimal trajectory from the straight line, which depends mainly on the other cost components.

-On the other hand, finding a reasonable underestimate for the altitude cost or the riding-qualities cost is more challenging.
+On the other hand, finding a reasonable underestimate for the altitude cost or the riding qualities cost is more challenging.
 If we look at each of these cost components separately while completely disregarding the others, we obtain an underestimate that tends to zero, which is obviously not helpful.
-For example, the altitude cost is an indication of how high above the terrain the aircraft is flying: the aircraft can simply fly at the zero-cost height all of the way to nullify that cost component.
-When only the riding qualities are considered, the best path is a direct course toward the destination, also resulting in near-zero cost.
+For example, the altitude cost is an indication of how high above the terrain the aircraft is flying - the aircraft can simply fly at the zero-cost height all the way to nullify that cost component.
+When only the riding qualities are considered, the best path is a direct course towards the destination, also resulting in near-zero cost.

 So far, we have not been able to come up with an easily computable heuristic that adequately approximates these cost components in the "interesting" cases (namely, where the optimal flight path is not a straight line).
-Some initial attempts at analyzing the spatial regularity of the terrain (using Fourier transforms and wavelet methods) have not led to noticeable improvement in the algorithm.
-We therefore restrict further consideration to the just-mentioned straight line heuristics for the flight time, which will be examined in the experimental section.
+Some initial attempts at analyzing the spatial regularity of the terrain (using Fourier Transforms and Wavelet methods) have not led to noticeable improvement in the algorithm.
+We therefore restrict further consideration to the above-mentioned straight-line heuristics for the flight time, which will be examined in the experimental section.

-C. Hierarchical Dijkstra
+4.3 Hierarchical Dijkstra

-Although the reduced-state Dijkstra algorithm decreases the total number of vertices in the graph, the hierarchical Dijkstra restricts the detailed search to a specific segment in the overall graph.
-Hierarchical and multigrid schemes are of course widely used tools in numerical analysis and optimization, and we describe here a simple coarse-fine scheme that is convenient for our application.
-The search problem is first solved at a coarser level, which is obtained by some downsampling of the original spatial grid.
+While the Reduced-State Dijkstra algorithm decreases the total number of vertices in the graph, the Hierarchical Dijkstra restricts the detailed search to a specific segment in the overall graph.
+Hierarchical and multi-grid schemes are of course widely-used tools in numerical analysis and optimization, and we describe here a simple coarse-fine scheme that is convenient for our application.
+The search problem is first solved at a coarser level, which is obtained by some down-sampling of the original spatial grid.